Bardolph-Automation-Inc/bardolph/docs/web_server.rst

 .. image:: tv_screenshot.png
     :align: center

-It's important to note that while this is a web server, it is not designed to work on the public Internet.
-The server runs entirely within your WiFi network.
-The target configuration is a very inexpensive device which runs 24/7 as a headless server.
+The target configuration for hosting the web site is a very inexpensive device which runs 24/7 as a headless server.
 At home I use a dedicated Raspberry Pi W that sits in a corner of my apartment.

 Running the Server
 ##################
 The server executes within the
 `Flask framework <https://flask.palletsprojects.com>`_.
-If you run it, you may want to become familiar with Flask.
+If you run it, you probably should become familiar with Flask.

 Development Mode
 ================